-The Part 210 scope is the "as designed" data used for type certification.
-The scenarios and use cases used to support Part 210 include:
+The Part 230 scope is the "as built" data used for demonstrating completion of the build process and conformity of the product to type design.
+The scenarios and use cases used to support Part 230 include:

-- S1 Evidence of the baseline for verification, certification, or product liability - UC2 Long term archiving of Type Certificate Configuration - UC4 Acquisition/divestiture resulting in transfer of Product Definition Data and Type Design Data - S2 Reuse of design data as a starting baseline for design changes - UC5 Changes to Product Definition Data resulting in a major or minor change to the Type Design Data
+- S1 Evidence of the baseline for verification, certification, or product liability - UC2 Long term archiving of Type Certificate Configuration. - UC4 Acquisition/divestiture resulting in transfer of Product Definition Data and Type Design Data. - S2 Reuse of design data as a starting baseline for design changes - UC5 Changes to Product Definition Data resulting in a major or minor change to the Type Design Data.